zdodson21/retro-desktop-portfolio/README.md

 From there you can either access this project in your browser at either the network address provided by the container or at [localhost:5200](http://localhost:5200)

-**Note:** Docker container serves as an offline only method of accessing this web application, so any features that require a connection to a server will not function.
+**Note:** Any self built container serves as an offline only method of accessing this web application, so any features that require a connection to a server will not function.

 ---

 ## Electron

+**Note:** If you complete any local builds of this project as an Electron application, you will be missing any environment variables required for signing and live server / database features.
+Local builds of this project not provided through an official source (such as GitHub) should be considered "offline-only" builds.

 ### Development